nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 3.7 Client management
 Client subsystems are managed with ``xrdsst client`` subcommands, new subsystem client can be added with ``xrdsst client add``, the subsystem parameters should be specified in the configuration ``clients`` section.
 Further subsystem registration can proceed with ``xrdsst client register``.

+### 3.8 Service management
-Adding REST/OPENAPI3/WSDL service descriptions is performed with ``xrdsst client add-service-description``.
-Enabling of client service descriptions is performed with ``xrdsst client enable-service-description``.
+Services and service descriptions are managed with ``xrdsst service`` subcommands.
+Adding REST/OPENAPI3/WSDL service descriptions is performed with ``xrdsst service add-description``.
+Enabling of service descriptions is performed  with ``xrdsst service enable-description``.